jakobgerstenlauer/Sentiment_Analysis_on_Movie_Reviews/README.md

 Single tokens are classified with the label 2.
 The output data is the classified label.

-The models that has been used are 4 different models, where each model has been tested with different hyperparameters.
-The models that has been built are the following:
+The models that have been used are 4 different models, where each model has been tested with different hyperparameters.
+The models that have been built are the following:

 {Embedding-layer,LSTM-layer,Dense-layer,Softmax-layer}
 {Embedding-layer,PLSTM-layer,Dense-layer,Softmax-layer}
 {Embedding-layer,LSTM-layer,LSTM-layer,Dense-layer,Softmax-layer}
 {Embedding-layer,PLSTM-layer,PLSTM-layer,Dense-layer,Softmax-layer}

-For model 1. and 2. the following hyperparameters has been used:

-Units in Embedding-layer and LSTM-/PLSTM-layer: 128
-Units in Dense-layer: 5
-Dropout-rates: 0.2, 0.3, 0.6, 0.8
-Optimizers:  1.
-Adam, 2.
-RMSProp
-Learning-rate: 0.001
-Batch-size: 128
-Epochs: 40

-For model 3. and 4. the following hyperparameters has been used:

-Units in Embedding-layer and LSTM-/PLSTM-layers: 128
-Units in Dense-layer: 5
-Dropout-rates: 0.0, 0.2
-Optimizers: 3.
-Adam, 4.
-RMSProp
-Learning-rate: 0.001
-Batch-size: 128
-Epochs: 40

 The objective for calculation of the loss that has been used is the categorical crossentropy, also known as the multiclass logloss.
 We also shuffle the data-samples for each epoch.